fluttered-book/fluttered-book.github.io/content/docs/interactivity/quiz/index.md

 The `Quiz get questions => ...` is how you can make getters in Dart.

-State object can access the widget through the `widget` variable.
+A widgets state object can access the widget through the `widget` variable.
 This is how it is able to access the quiz on the widget.

 Now at the top of the `build()` method, right before `return Scaffold`.